kpdyer/fteproxy/BUILDING.md

 Windows
 -------

-We currently don't support native windows build.
-If you must build fteproxy on Windows, then see [2] for guidance.
+If you must build fteproxy on Windows, please see [2] for guidance.

 ### References